Democrats (Chile): 2022 Plebiscite

 The movement emerged during the campaign for the constitutional plebiscite held on September 4, 2022.
 Several members of the Christian Democratic Party, the Party for Democracy, and the Radical Party of Chile chose to support the “Rechazo” (Reject) option, even though their parties had officially endorsed “Apruebo” (Approve) for the proposed constitution.

 Supporters of this stance created a platform named Centroizquierda por el Rechazo (“Center-Left for Rejection”).

 Several of these figures were disciplined by their own parties.
 Senators Ximena Rincón and Matías Walker were referred to the Supreme Tribunal of the Christian Democrats, accused of “shifting the party to the right.”

 A similar case affected Carlos Maldonado, former presidential candidate of the Radical Party, whose membership was suspended.

 After the “Rechazo” victory, centrist and center-left leaders who had supported that option sought to form a common platform.
 This led to a wave of resignations: Maldonado left the Radical Party on September 12, while Rincón and Walker left the Christian Democrats on October 27.

 Foundation of the Party

 On November 2, 2022, following the departure of Senators Rincón and Walker, a group of former center-left politicians announced the creation of a new collective named Demócratas.

 The founders described the party as “democratic, humanist, pluralist, regionalist and secular,” aiming to occupy the centrist space left open after the decline of the Concertación.

 They also declared openness to alliances with other political forces and stated they would neither align with nor oppose the government of Gabriel Boric.

 Among the founding members were former PPD deputy Jorge Tarud, constitutional convention member Miguel Ángel Botto, councilor of Pudahuel, Patricio Cisternas, councilor of Renca, Camila Avilés, and former director of the Sename, Marcela Labraña.

 On November 4, the provisional leadership submitted documentation to the Electoral Service (Servel) to begin the formal registration process.

 The founding charter was officially published on November 21, 2022.

+It joined the Chile Grande y Unido coalition for the 2025 Chilean general election.